-Dow adds 400 points in Election Day rally
+Dow jumps 500 points on Election Day, oil rebounds

 The economy and rising COVID-19 cases take center stage for voters

-Stock futures jumped Tuesday morning as Americans head to the polls to cast their ballots for the next president.
+Stocks jumped Tuesday as Americans head to the polls to cast their ballots for the next president.

 Continue Reading Below